Partial Identification in Matching Models for the Marriage Market

 \begin{remark}{\normalfont({\itshape Proposition \MYref{part2} in practice})} In practice, we use Proposition \MYref{part2} as follows.
 First, we generate a grid of points covering $\mathcal{U}$ as precisely as possible, depending on the available computational resources.
-Second, we find the $\pi$-ordering of each grid point for every $l\in \{1,...,d\}$ and $x\in \mathcal{X}$.
-Third, we group the grid points producing the same $\pi$-ordering for every $l\in \{1,...,d\}$ and $x\in \mathcal{X}$ into the same ``partitioning set''.
-In Matlab, steps 2 and 3 can be straightforwardly implemented using the function \texttt{sort}.
-Fourth, we take a representative grid point for each partitioning set.
-Fifth, for each of the selected grid points, we verify the feasibility of the linear programming problem of Section \MYref{first_step}.
-If the linear programming problem is feasible, then the corresponding partitioning set belongs to the identified set (conditionally on the degeneracy condition being satisfied, as discussed in Section \MYref{third_step}).
-Otherwise, the corresponding partitioning set does not belong to the identified set.
-The overall procedure can be easily parallelised.
+We store the grid points in a matrix called \texttt{grid}.
+The number of columns of \texttt{grid} is equal to $r+1$.
+The number of rows of \texttt{grid} is equal to the number of values of $U$ considered.
+Second, we find the $\pi$-ordering of each row of \texttt{grid}.
+Third, we collect the rows of \texttt{grid} producing the same $\pi$-ordering into the same equivalence class.
+In Matlab, steps 2 and 3 can be straightforwardly implemented by applying the pre-built function \texttt{sort}, without the necessity of solving an optimisation routine.
+Fourth, we select a representative grid point from each equivalence class.
+Fifth, for each representative grid point, we solve the linear program of Section \MYref{first_step}.
+If the linear program has a solution, then all the rows of \texttt{grid} belonging to the representative grid point's equivalence class are saved.
+Otherwise, all such rows are discarded.
+The collection of the rows of \texttt{grid} that are saved across different equivalence classes represents $\mathcal{U}^*$.

-Note that the number of partitioning sets increases with the granularity of the initial grid of points covering $\mathcal{U}$, with $r$, and with the number of nonparametric restrictions on $\{\Delta F_x\}_{x\in \mathcal{X}}$.
-However, providing a general formula for the number of partitioning sets does not seem viable.
-Note also that if $\Delta \mathcal{F}^\dagger=\Delta \mathcal{F}$, then there is only one partitioning set. \end{remark}